Maria Bird-Browne: Political career

 In the 2018 Antiguan general election, Bird-Browne ran as a candidate for the Antigua and Barbuda Labour Party for the St. John's Rural East seat, which was previously held by her uncle Lester Bird.
 The former prime minister endorsed her as his successor.
 She won, becoming the youngest member of the Parliament of Antigua and Barbuda at age 26.
 She was also the youngest female lawmaker in the Commonwealth at that time.

 After taking office in March 2018, Bird-Browne was appointed as minister for housing, lands, and urban renewal, as well as junior minister in the Ministry of Legal Affairs, Public Safety, and Labor.
 She has focused on housing and infrastructure on the islands during her term.

 In the 2023 Antiguan general election, Bird-Browne was re-elected to the St. John's Rural East seat, collecting 1,770 votes (UPP candidate Sean Bird, Bird-Browne's cousin, collected 1,460 votes; DNA candidate Trevor Young won 48).
 Bird-Browne was also confirmed as minister for housing, works, lands, and urban renewal.
+She was subsequently re-elected in 2026, defeating UPP challenger Ashworth Azille.

 She is married to the current prime minister of Antigua and Barbuda, Gaston Browne.
 The couple wed in 2013, the year after Browne had defeated her uncle to take control of the Antigua and Barbuda Labour Party.
 When Bird-Browne took office in 2018, it marked the first time a husband-and-wife pair served together in Parliament.